|Nutritional Guidelines (per serving)|

 - 2 tablespoons black vinegar

-- Boil 1.25 litres water and 2 slices of ginger in a stock pot and add pork belly.
+Boil 1.25 liters water and 2 slices of ginger in a stock pot and add pork belly.
 Bring it to a boil first then simmer for 1 hour.
 Drain the water.

-- Heat up 750ml oil in a wok or deep saucepan.
-Deep fry the pork belly until it’s golden colour, take it out from the oil and drain the oil.
+Heat up 750 mL oil in a wok or deep saucepan.
+Deep fry the pork belly until it’s golden color, take it out from the oil and drain the oil.

-- Add light soy sauce and keep stirring for 1-2 minutes.
+Add light soy sauce and keep stirring for 1 to 2 minutes.